Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 What to Pack for Spiti Valley

 What to pack for Spiti valley generally depends on the time of the year that you visit Spiti.
 If you're doing Spiti in April, there might be a little cold since the snow has just melted.
 You'll need a sweater and a light jacket.
 From May to August, regular t-shirts will be just fine.
 September might get a little cold so once again, carry a sweater and jacket.
-From October to March, be prepared for winter and snow.
+Whereas, if you're travelling to Spiti Valley in winter between October and March, be prepared for snow.

 Keep in mind that Spiti is a cold desert.
 The terrain is harsh and there's a lot of dust in the air.
 Keep yourself covered by wearing full sleeved clothes and jeans or pants down to the ankle.
 Carry a face mask or buy one at a local shop.
 It's also advisable to carry some dry snacks in case your vehicle breaks down at the Manali-Kaza stretch or you face a landslide on the Shimla-Kaza stretch.